Caring for our environment

 Protecting significant ecological sites

-Within the Rayonier Matariki Forests estate there are 17,000 hectares of indigenous vegetation and wetlands which have been classified by independent ecologists, in recognition of their conservation value.
+Within the Rayonier Matariki Forests estate there are approx.16,000 hectares of indigenous vegetation and wetlands which have been classified by independent ecologists, in recognition of their conservation value.

-Thirteen sites of regional or national significance include a rare, endangered native plant species in Hawkes bay – Kakabeak (Clianthus maximus), Pink Broom (Carmichaelia carmichaeliae) in Canterbury, unique wetlands in Bay of Plenty and a high country tussock reserve which is one of only a few remaining in Southland.
+Eleven sites of regional or national significance include a rare, endangered native plant species in Canterbury Pink Broom (Carmichaelia carmichaeliae), unique wetlands in Bay of Plenty and a high country tussock reserve which is one of only a few remaining in Southland.

-We have developed specific management plans for these areas and work with Department of Conservation, local councils and communities to ensure the ongoing protection and enhancement of these special sites.
+We have developed specific management plans for these areas and work with the Department of Conservation, local councils and communities to ensure the ongoing protection and enhancement of these special sites.
+The results of these management plans are published in our public report.